runpod/docs/docs/tetra/get-started.md

 ## Step 10: Run multiple operations in parallel

-Now let's see how easy it is to run multiple remote operations in paralell using Tetra.
+Now let's see how easy it is to run multiple remote operations in parallel using Tetra.

 First, replace your `main` function with this code: